Skip to main content

 Technician records material usage related to the task.

-Task material entry example A
+Task material entry example

-Task material entry example B
+Task material entry example

-Additional mobile execution examples:
+5.5 Additional mobile execution examples

 Mobile execution example C